Using Milestones and Task-Based Workflow Templates for Intake, Litigation, and Docketing - Tutorial Follow

 If you would like to “Edit” an existing milestone then click on the"Edit Milestone Name" link to the left of each Milestone in the “Milestones” column in the list.
 This will open the Update Milestone popup where edits could be made.
 Also, any edits to milestone names will be retroactive on all intakes or cases after they are applied.

 Please note: When you are finished editing your workflow template for this case type, you will need to apply the changes in the Milestones screen by pressing the “Apply Changes” button.
-Editing milestones is a retroactive change since it does not affect the progress of any existing intakes or cases so any changes will be immediately applied after you apply your changes.

 Screenshot example of editing a milestone from the Auto Accident case type: